Cupressus sempervirens: Uses

-C. sempervirens has been widely cultivated as an ornamental tree for millennia outside of its native range, mainly throughout the Mediterranean region and in other areas with similar hot, dry summers and mild, rainy winters, including California, southwest South Africa, and southern Australia.
-It can also be grown successfully in areas with cooler, moister summers, such as the British Isles, New Zealand, and the Pacific Northwest.
-It is also planted in Florida and parts of the coastal southern United States as an ornamental tree.
+C. sempervirens has been widely cultivated as an ornamental tree for millennia outside its native range, mainly throughout the Mediterranean region and in other areas with similar hot, dry summers and mild, rainy winters, including California, southwest South Africa, and southern Australia.
+It can also be grown successfully in areas with cooler, moister summers, such as the British Isles, New Zealand, and the Pacific Northwest, as well as in humid, subtropical environments such as the coastal southern United States.
 In some areas, particularly the United States, it is known as "Italian" or "Tuscan cypress".
 Within its native range, C. sempervirens has historically been planted in gardens and cemeteries and used as a windbreak alongside roads.
 The tree can also prevent damage to land caused by violent weather.